4 Huge Mistakes Brides should Avoid when Selecting Vendors on Social Media

 This first donut wedding cake is an over-the-top confection featuring macaroons, popcorn, truffles, oreos, and donuts.
 I’m spying some fantastic glaze and chocolate-glazed donuts as well as cream-filled donuts at the bottom.
 Plus, the cake topper?!?!
 That thing is cracking me up :) Donut be jealous!
 I’m sure you can have one at your wedding!
 I found this image on Sam and Louise Photography’s blog and they mention at the end of their post that this was a DIY wedding cake and I’m sooo impressed with how well they did.

 The next donut wedding cake by Peace of Cake Bakeries was featured on Bridal Vogue and while it’s a small wedding cake, it’s still an eye-catching statement piece, and I’m drooling over that chocolate drip.
 I also love how the cake was incorporated into the platters of donuts with a donut wall as a backdrop.
+For the DIY brides - check out this great tutorial by Shari's Berries for creating a donut wall in just 6 steps!
 If I were a guest at this wedding, you can bet I’d be holding down the dance floor right there…by the donuts.
 Donut ever let me go!!!